echo2echo/passwordGenerator/README.md

 # passwordGenerator

-This is a Perl CGI Script to generate password..
+This is a Perl CGI Script to generate a strong password...

 Change the length parameter in the URL below for how long you would like your password to be.